Frequently Asked Questions

 if working with me is right for you

 I work with all adult ages and most diagnoses and concerns and am motivated to work with individuals who want to make the most of their life.
-Some of my favorite areas to work with include digestive issues, blood sugar control, fatigue and stress, hormone support, and reducing the need for non-essential medications.
+Some of my favorite areas to work with include mild-moderate mood disorders, digestive issues, fatigue and stress, hormone support, and reducing the need for non-essential medications.

 In California, insurance companies are not mandated to cover naturopathic medical care (a few states, including WA and OR, provide insurance coverage for licensed NDs).
 For private insurance companies, I can provide you documentation of services rendered for you to submit to your insurance company for possible reimbursement.
 More information can be found here.
 For Medicare patients, there is unfortunately no reimbursement possible for naturopathic services at this time.
 Both of these issues are actively being worked on by state and national naturopathic associations.